BTW-Community/Silly-Hats-Addon/README.md

 ## 💛 Credits and Thanks!

 - A lot of thanks to the BTW:CE Dev Team and the many BTW:CE Contributors
-- And to everyone helping me out with code, fixing errors, debugging, or giving feedback on the BTW:CE Discord <3
+- Everyone helping me out with code, fixing errors, debugging, or giving feedback on the BTW:CE Discord <3
+- A^2, AstroCore and Hiracho for helping out filming the trailer
 - Alexandra Kateva: Bat Hat suggestion
 - AstroCore: Fruit Bowl Hat suggestion
 - AstroCore/Zhil: Spider Hat suggestion